-- If you want to install a development version of argon2_cffi into your current virtualenv, you have to remember to: - 1. python setup.py build (to build the CFFI module) - 2. pip install -e . (to [re-]install it along with the Python code)
+- If you want to install a development version of argon2_cffi into your current virtualenv, you have to remember to: - 1. git submodule init (to initialize git submodule mechanics) - 2. git submodule update (to update the vendored Argon2 C library to the version argon2_cffi is currently packaging) - 3. python setup.py build (to build the CFFI module) - 4. pip install -e . (to [re-]install it along with the Python code) - 5.
+To run tests, you also need to run pip install -r dev-requirements.txt.

-You have to perform both of those two steps whenever something changes in the Argon2 C code (e.g. if the vendorized code has been updated).
+You have to perform steps 2, 3, and 4 whenever something changes in the Argon2 C code (e.g. if the vendored code has been updated).

-• Try to limit each pull request to one change only.

-- To run the test suite, all you need is a recent tox.
+- Try to limit each pull request to one change only. - To run the test suite, all you need is a recent tox.
 It will ensure the test suite runs with all dependencies against all Python versions just as it will on Travis CI.
 If you lack some Python version, you can can always limit the environments like tox -e py27, py35 (in that case you may want to look into pyenv that makes it very easy to install many different Python versions in parallel). - · Make sure your changes pass our CI.
 You won't get any feedback until it's green unless you ask for it. - If you address review feedback, make sure to bump the pull request.
 Maintainers don't receive notifications if you push new commits. - If your change is noteworthy, add an entry to the changelog.
 Use present tense, semantic newlines, and add link to your pull request. - No contribution is too small; please submit as many fixes for typos and grammar bloopers as you can! - Don't break backward compatibility. - Always add tests and does for your code.
 This is a hard rule; patches with missing tests or documentation won't be merged. - Write good test docstrings. - Obey PEP 8 and PEP 257.